ermiyam/gen/README.md

 - Transformers
 - Flask
 - Cursor IDE
-- GitLab for version control
+- GitHub for version control

 ## Syncing Changes

-To sync changes with GitLab, use the PowerShell script:
+To sync changes with GitHub, use the PowerShell script:
 ```powershell
 .\sync.ps1
 ```